John Nance Garner: Personal life and death

 Garner and Mariette Rheiner met and began dating after the primary election in 1893.
 They married in Sabinal, Texas, on November 25, 1895.
 Mariette served as her husband's secretary throughout his congressional career, and as Second Lady of the United States during her husband's tenure as vice president.
 Their son, Tully Charles Garner (1896–1968), became a banker and businessman.
-Garner died of a coronary occlusion on November 7, 1967, 15 days before his 99th birthday.
-Garner remains the longest-lived Vice President of the United States in history.
+Garner died of a coronary occlusion on November 7, 1967.
+At the age of 98 years and 350 days, Garner remains the longest-lived vice president of the United States in history.

 Legacy

 Garner State Park, located 30 mi north of Uvalde, bears his name, as does Garner Field just east of Uvalde.
 The women's dormitory at Southwest Texas Junior College in Uvalde bears his wife's name.
 John Garner Middle School, located in San Antonio's North East Independent School District, is also named after him.

 Garner and Schuyler Colfax, vice president under Ulysses S. Grant, are the only two vice presidents to have been Speaker of the House of Representatives prior to becoming vice president.
-As the vice president is also the President of the Senate, Garner and Colfax are the only people to have served as the presiding officer of both houses of Congress.
+As the vice president is also the president of the Senate, Garner and Colfax are the only people to have served as the presiding officer of both houses of Congress.